Molecular Diagnostics

 Types of genetic tests and their specific applications (diagnostic, predictive, presymptomatic, carrier, neonatal screening, pharmacogenetic, prenatal testing)

-Methods to identify DNA variants: DNA sequencing (Sanger, NGS) and RNA sequencing; MLPA and Q-PCR for detection of copy-number variants; Third generation sequencing
+Methods to identify DNA variants: DNA sequencing (Sanger, NGS); MLPA and Q-PCR for detection of copy-number variants; Third generation sequencing

 NGS applications: gene panels, clinical exome, whole exome sequencing and whole genome sequencing